 When you think about the best beaches in India, Goa is the answer that automatically comes in everyone’s mind.
 In the southwestern Indian state of Karnataka situates a tropical paradise known as Gokarna, where some of the best beaches in the country are located.

-It is located at a distance of about 486 km from Bangalore city and is known to be a hub for local tourists and foreigners alike.
+It is located at a distance of about 486 km from the Best places to visit near Bangalore city and is known to be a hub for local tourists and foreigners alike.
 You might ask “what is so attractive about this place?”
 Gokarna is home to unique beaches like Kudle beach, Gokarna OM beach, Half moon beach and Paradise beach which offers serenity and peace of mind that will rejuvenate you with your roots.

 Another major attraction in this town is the sacred pilgrimage sites like Mahabaleshwar Temple.
 Apart from beaches, Gokarna is famous for its temples too.
 The mighty 123 feet Shiva statue in Murudeshwar temple, which is the second-largest Shiva statue in the world, is a sight to witness.

 So what are you waiting for?
 Pack your bags and head straight to Gokarna for a nice calm vacation.